databricks/spark-training/ampcamp/index.md

 The components we will cover at the first Spark Training are listed below.

 ## Introductory Exercises
+The tutorial begins with a set of introductory excercises which should be done _**sequentially**_.

 1. [Scala](introduction-to-the-scala-shell.html) - a quick crashcourse on the Scala language and command line interface.
 2. [Spark](data-exploration-using-spark.html) [(project homepage)](http://spark.incubator.apache.org) - a fast cluster compute engine.
 3. [Shark](data-exploration-using-shark.html) [(project homepage)](http://shark.cs.berkeley.edu) - a SQL layer on top of Spark.

 ## Advanced Exercises
+These can be done _**in any order**_ according to your interests.

 <ol start="4">
-  <li><a href="realtime-processing-with-spark-streaming.html">Spark Streaming</a> <a href="http://spark-project.org/docs/latest/streaming-programming-guide.html">(project overview page)</a> - A stream processing layer on top of Spark.</li>
+  <li><a href="realtime-processing-with-spark-streaming.html">Spark Streaming</a> <a href="http://spark-project.org/docs/latest/streaming-programming-guide.html">(project homepage)</a> - A stream processing layer on top of Spark.</li>
-  <li><a href="machine-learning-with-spark.html">Machine Learning with Spark</a> - Implement K-Means clustering with Spark.</li>
+  <li><a href="movie-recommendation-with-mllib.html">Machine Learning with MLLib</a> <a href="http://spark.incubator.apache.org/docs/latest/mllib-guide.html">(project homepage)</a> - Build a movie recommender with Spark.</li>
-  <li><a href="graph-analytics-with-graphx.html">Graph Analytics with GraphX</a> - Explore graph-structured data (e.g., Web-Graph) and graph algorithms (e.g., PageRank) with GraphX.</li>
+  <li><a href="graph-analytics-with-graphx.html">Graph Analytics with GraphX</a> <a href="http://spark.incubator.apache.org/docs/latest/graphx-programming-guide.html">(project homepage)</a> - Explore graph-structured data (e.g., Web-Graph) and graph algorithms (e.g., PageRank) with GraphX.</li>
-  <li><a href="tachyon.html">Tachyon</a> <a href="http://tachyon-project.org/">(project homepage)</a> - Reliable File Sharing at Memory Speed Across Cluster Frameworks.</li>
+  <li><a href="tachyon.html">Tachyon</a> <a href="http://tachyon-project.org/">(project homepage)</a> - Deploy a reliable in-memory filesystem across the cluster.</li>
+  <li><a href="blinkdb.html">BlinkDB</a> <a href="http://blinkdb.org/">(project homepage)</a> - Use SQL with statistical sampling to decrease latency.</li>
 </ol>

 # Course Prerequisites
-Several components support multiple languages.
+A few of the components support multiple languages.
 In some sections of this training material, you can choose which language you want to use as you follow along and gain experience with the tools.
 The following table shows which languages this mini course supports for each section.
 You are welcome to mix and match languages depending on your preferences and interests.

 <center>
 <style type="text/css">